tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** This ain't your dad's VP.
 No, actually, this is your little brother's VP.
-A group of young players who had been wanting to team together for quite a while were eventually assembled under the VP.Prodigy tag in April 2020.
-They had some stellar performances at a few online tournaments in 2020 and were eventually promoted to the main VP in November.
+This is a group of young players who had been wanting to form a team together for quite a while and were eventually assembled under the *VP.Prodigy* tag in April 2020.
+They had some stellar performances at a few online tournaments and were eventually promoted to the main VP in November 2020.

 The old VP?
 Scattered to the four winds.
-Four winds of course meaning Na\`Vi who are apparently the most recent team on every one of those players' history, but that's an oversimplification.
+Four winds of course meaning Na\`Vi who are apparently the most recent team on every one of those players' history.

 **How was their DPC year?** 1200 Points

 ***EEU DPC S1** - 1st, **ONE Esports Singapore Major** - 7-8th, **EEU DPC S2** - 1st, **WePlay Kyiv AniMajor** - 9-12th*

 By their own admission, their DPC leagues were FREEEEE.
-They literally only dropped three games out of the thirty-one total they played during the first and second season.
+They literally only dropped three out of the thirty-one total games they played during both seasons.
 Put 'em on LAN though?
-Oof.
-I liken it to how I never had to study at all during high school... but quickly got put in my place in university Organic Chemistry.
+Weelllll, there they do not look great.
+I liken it to how I never had to study at all during high school.
+Physics?
+Simple.
+World History?
+Cram the night before.

+Then I roll up to university and get punched in the mouth by Organic Chemistry.
+Still have nightmares of S<sub>N</sub>2 reactions.

-In their defense, this is a young team (literally, oldest player is DM at 21) with minimal LAN experience to begin with.
+In VP's defense, this is a young team (literally, oldest player is DM at 21) with minimal LAN experience to begin with.
 Additionally, they were also operating with no coach until now for TI.

 **What would success look like?** For the first time in years, the Virtus Pro brand doesn't have astronomical TI expectations.
 After placing 2nd and 3rd at the two online ESL tournaments after the DPC ended, no one should be questioning if this team is actually good.
 What people don't know, however, is if they can handle pressure.
 This roster hasn't ever even played in front of a crowd before.